xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

     holeSize = 2.0
     ImageMarkerPosition 0 X Y
     If $X == -1 AND $Y == -1        # no marker present
-      echo -> No Marker present, center the closest hole!
+      echo >> No Marker presents, center the closest hole!
       FindAndCenterOneHole 0 $holeSize 0 2
     Else
+      echo >> Marker presents, center to that hole!
       MoveToMarker
       V
       FindAndCenterOneHole 0 $holeSize 0 2